*Updated February 3, 2020

-While Google Search Ads and Google AdWords Remarketing are powerful tools, you will need budget, experience, trial and error, and time to build effective campaigns with those tools when trying to reach college students.
-But with Google Display Network (GDN) you can get started really quickly with an effective college outreach.
+While Google Search Ads and Google Adwords Remarketing are powerful tools, you will need budget, experience, trial and error, and time to build effective campaigns with those tools when trying to reach college students.
+But with Google Display Network (GDN), you can get started really quickly with an effective college outreach.

 Do you know all of the blogs and websites that college students frequent?
 Likely not, but Google does.
 While Google Search Ads may be useful to influence someone actively engaged in a search relevant to your brand, GDN is a way to have college students associate your brand with the content that they enjoy.
-It is reported that the GDN reaches 90% of internet traffic.
+It is reported that the GDN reaches 90 percent of internet traffic.

-Pro Tip — To do well with GDN, you need to know two things: Placement and Contextual targeting.
+Pro Tip — To do well with GDN, you need to know two things: placement and contextual targeting.

 Placement targeting refers to the option of choosing which websites you want to appear on, which is great for targeting college students.
 You can use Adwords Display Planner to help you to find websites that will carry GDN ads.